‘Take nothing on its looks; take everything on evidence.

 Part of Newgate’s notoriety was connected to the fact that it was the place of public executions, a scaffold being erected outside the ‘debtor’s door’.
 Executions were moved inside the gaol in 1868, and the last execution took place in May 1902.
 In 1904 the prison was demolished.

-Join my Readers Club to receive news of competitions, free articles and short stories, book recommendations and more.
+Join my Readers Club to receive a FREE short story, plus news of giveaways, book recommendations, writing tips and more.

 Say hello on social media.

 Write to me.
 I'd love to hear from you.